physimals/asl-docs/basil_userguide.rst

 - *Incorporate T1 uncertainty*: Permits voxelwise variability in the T1 values, this will primiarly be reflected in the variance images for the estimated parameters, dont expect accurate T1 maps from conventional ASL data.
 - *Include macro vascular componet*: Corrects for arterial or macrovascular contamination, and it suitable where the data multi-PLD (even where flow suppresion has been applied).
 - *Fix label duration*: Takes the value for the label duration from the *Input Data* tab as fixed, turn off to estimate this from the data (the value on the data tab will be used as prior information in that case).
 You are most likely to want to deslect the option for pASL data, particularly where QUIPSSII/Q2TIPS has not been used to fix the label duration.
-- *Partial Voume Correction*: Correct for the different contributinos from grey and white matter, and CSF to the perfusion image.
-This will prodice separate grey and white matter perfusion maps.
+- *Partial Voume Correction*: Correct for the different contributions from grey and white matter, and CSF to the perfusion image.
+This will produce separate grey and white matter perfusion maps.
 - *Motion Correction*: Uses ``mcflirt`` to perform motion correction of the ASL data (and the calibration image).

 Output
 ------

 The outputs from the GUI are a perfusion image called ``perfusion.nii.gz``, which provides blood flow in relative (scanner) units, and an arrival time image called ``arrival.nii.gz`` for multi-PLD ASL.
 If a calibration image has been provided then a further image, ``perfusion_calib.nii.gz``, is also produced, which is a flow map in absolute units (ml/100g/min).
 Results in native ASL, structural and standard space will appear in the output directory within separate subdirectories.
-Where applicable transformatino between spaces will also be saved, along with summary measures of perfusion in the ``native_space`` subdirectory if the structural information is availabe to calcualte these.
+Where applicable transformation between spaces will also be saved, along with summary measures of perfusion in the ``native_space`` subdirectory if the structural information is availabe to calculate these.

 If calibration was performed then a separate subdirectory will be created and will contain text file called ``M0b.txt`` that records the estimated M0 value from arterial blood if the reference region mode was use, otherwise an image will be supplied instead.
-For reference region calibration, if a manual reference tissue mask was not supplied then the automatically generated one will also be saved in as ``refmask.nii.gz``.
+For reference region calibration, if a manual reference tissue mask was not supplied then the automatically generated one will also be saved in as ``refmask.nii.gz``, you should inspect this to ensure that it is a reasonable mapping of the tissue you are using for the reference region (normally CSF in the ventricles).